frankenbeanies/randhex/README.md

 ### New()

-Generates a new random hexidecimal color code (RandHex)
+Generates a new random hexadecimal color code (RandHex)

 ```go
 hex := randhex.New()